WilliamXieCrypto/cronos-blockscout/README.md

 # Block Explorer

-This repository contains the code base of the Cronos Block Explorer.
+This repository contains the code base of the Cronos Block Explorer

 ## Explorer Link